 - Language around disability has evolved, shifting towards person-first language and emphasizing ability rather than limitation.

-The difference between handicapped and disabled is that to be a handicap is to have not as much opportunities to be involved in activities as compared to the majority of the population whereas to be disabled is to have a lack of ability in carrying out an activity that is considered normal by the community.
+The difference between handicapped and disabled is that to be handicapped is to have not as many opportunities to be involved in activities as compared to the majority of the population, whereas to be disabled is to have a lack of ability to carry out an activity that is considered normal by the community.

-Also, handicap is considered as a disadvantage or a difficulty while disability is considered as a condition or an inability.
-A disability can also be explained as a reduced capacity of an individual to specifically perform a movement, execute a cognitive function or to detect certain sensory information.
+Also, a handicap is considered a disadvantage or difficulty, while a disability is considered a condition or an inability.
+A disability can also be explained as a reduced capacity of an individual to specifically perform a movement, execute a cognitive function, or detect certain sensory information.

 On the other hand, handicap mainly focuses on the obstacles experienced by an individual due to some restrictions in the environment.
 In other words, the effect of a disability is a handicap.

-For many people, the term handicapped is condescending or offensive as it is often related to begging.
+For many people, the term handicapped is condescending or offensive as it is related to begging.

 Comparison Table